-When you pay for groceries, message a friend, track a workout, or share a photo, you shouldn’t have to worry about your information falling into the wrong hands.
+When you message a friend, track a workout, or share a photo, you shouldn’t have to worry about your information falling into the wrong hands.
 The personal data on your devices should be protected and never shared without your permission.
 That’s why we build strong, innovative safeguards into the things we make.

 Encryption protects trillions of online transactions every day.
 Whether you’re shopping or paying a bill, you’re using encryption.
 It turns your data into indecipherable text that can only be read by the right key.
 We’ve been protecting your data for over a decade with SSL and TLS in Safari, FileVault on Mac, and encryption that’s built into iOS.
 We also refuse to add a “backdoor” into any of our products because that undermines the protections we’ve built in.
 And we can’t unlock your device for anyone because you hold the key — your unique password.
 We’re committed to using powerful encryption because you should know the data on your device and the information you share with others is protected.

 Your iMessages and FaceTime calls are your business, not ours.
 Your communications are protected by end-to-end encryption across all your devices when you use iMessage and FaceTime, and with iOS and watchOS, your iMessages are also encrypted on your device in such a way that they can’t be accessed without your passcode.
 Apple has no way to decrypt iMessage and FaceTime data when it’s in transit between devices.
 So unlike other companies’ messaging services, Apple doesn’t scan your communications, and we wouldn’t be able to comply with a wiretap order even if we wanted to.
 While we do back up iMessage and SMS messages for your convenience using iCloud Backup, you can turn it off whenever you want.
 And we don’t store FaceTime calls on any servers.